-As described above there are higher or lower rates.
+As described above, there are higher or lower rates.

-- The lower rate is £61.85 per week and is payable if you satisfy either the day-time or night-time disability test - The higher rate £92.40 per week is payable if you satisfy both the day-time and night-time disability tests
+- The lower rate is £72.65 per week and is payable if you satisfy either the daytime or nighttime disability test. - The higher rate of £108.55 per week is payable if you satisfy both the daytime and nighttime disability tests.

-There could be more money you're entitled to
+There could be more money you are entitled to